 When you're dealing with rejection in love, you need to make a plan to help you look to the future and move forward.
 Write down in your diary what you are going to do differently for every day of the week.

 Also important is that you invest in re-affirming all that is positive in your relationship and build on that.
-My Stop Arguing, Start Talking Relationship Makeover Kit will help you achieve just that.
+My Advanced Communication Kit for Couples will help you achieve just that.

 How to handle rejection and build your self-esteem